renogomez/cc-2019-research-msk/README.md

 ![kafka-APIs](img/09-usecase-realtime.gif)

 ## Amazon Managed Streaming for Kafka

 ### Introduction
 Amazon MSK is a fully managed service that makes it easy for you to build and run applications that use Apache Kafka to process streaming data ([MSK Documentation](https://docs.aws.amazon.com/msk/latest/developerguide/what-is-msk.html))

-The following diagram provides an overview of how Amazon MSK works:
+The following diagram provides an overview of how Amazon MSK works and one of the typical architectures:

 ![msk-architecture](./img/11-msk-architecture-visio.png)